kaidez/kdz/README.md

 Scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following differences:

 * The `build` folder and its subdirectories are not created.
-* The `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development.
+* The `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development and downloaded from `source-wordpress`.
+* A `functions.php` file is downloaded.
 <br />
 <br />

 #### `-g, --gitignore`
-Downloads a `.gitignore` file to the root folder.
-If the `-w` option is passed, `.gitignore` will be WordPress-specific.
+Downloads a `.gitignore` file from `source-spa` to the root folder.
+If the `-w` option is passed, `.gitignore` will be WordPress-specific and downloaded from the `source-wordpress` folder.
 <br />
 <br />

 #### `-l, --less`
-Downloads LESS files to `css-build` and `css-build/imports` If the `-w` option is passed, the LESS files will be WordPress-specific.
+Downloads LESS files from `source-spa` to `css-build` and `css-build/imports` If the `-w` option is passed, the LESS files will be WordPress-specific and downloaded from the `source-wordpress` folder.
 <br />
 <br />

 #### `-s, --scss`
-Downloads Sass files to `css-build` and `css-build/imports` If the `-w` option is passed, the Sass files will be WordPress-specific.
+Downloads Sass files from `source-spa` to `css-build` and `css-build/imports` If the `-w` option is passed, the Sass files will be WordPress-specific and downloaded from the `source-wordpress` folder.
 <br />
 <br />